 It helps with call scheduling and sends alerts / reminders to you and your users about the call.
 Other features include emergency call alerts, integrations, and more.

 CallHippo is one of the most popular virtual phone systems in the world.
-It has standard VOIP features like a phone number, caller ID, call forwarding, etc. You don’t need a desk phone to make calls using CallHippo as everything is managed from their online portal.
+It has standard business VoIP features like a phone number, caller ID, call forwarding, etc. You don’t need a desk phone to make calls using CallHippo, as everything is managed from their online portal.

-Price: Basic set up is free for up to 2 users.
-Premium plans starting form $8 / month.
+Price: Basic setup is free for up to 2 users.
+Premium plans with cloud-based business calling start at $16 / month.

-What is the Best VoIP Service for Small Business?
+What is the Best VoIP Service for Small Businesses?

 Here’s a quick recap of the best business phone providers for small businesses.